Like manufacturing, the ISM non-manufacturing index stands firmly in expansionary territory.

 said Chris Williamson, the chief business economist at IHS Markit, in the release.

-Markit also found that business confidence has slipped from levels seen earlier this
+also found that business confidence has slipped from levels seen

 year, suggesting that some of the post-election euphoria is wearing off.
 Service